gcholette/discourse/README.md

-# lunch-n-learn-1
+# lunch-n-learn-ubi
-Lunch and learn presentation and demo code on a certain js topic for monday january 29th based on the book "Simplifying Javascript - Writing modern JavaScript with ES5, ES6 and beyond".
+Lunch and learn presentation and demo code given monday january 29th 2018.

 Presentation: http://slides.com/showlet/lunchnlearnubi#/

-## Material we will be covering
+## Material covered
-#### Data collection with arrays and code clarity with special collections (chapters 2 and 3)
+#### Data collection with arrays and code clarity with special collections
 * Using the spread operator
 * Avoiding using push mutations with the spread operator
 * Avoiding sort confusion using the spread operator
 * Update informations with object spread
 * How to update key-values data clearly with maps
 * Creating maps without side effects
+* Using sets to get unique values